 Vitamins and supplements

-a) Recently many trials have been published, which convincingly give evidence that vitamin E lowers cholesterol.
+a) Recently many trials showed that vitamin E lowers cholesterol.
 At least 200 IU or more (typically 400 to 800 IU per day) will reduce LDL cholesterol.
-Heart attacks and strokes are reduced by 40 to 50%, which is a highly significant finding and just as effective as exercise and the “statin”type cholesterol lowering agents (Ref.
+As an illustration, heart attacks and strokes are reduced by 40 to 50%, which is a highly significant finding and just as effective as exercise and the “statin”type cholesterol lowering agents (Ref.
 4).
 In a Japanese study vitamin E was also shown to lower high blood pressure.

 c) What about bioflavonoids?

-These cholesterol lowering phytochemicals are found in red grapes, red wine, broccoli, apples and many other fruits and vegetables.
-A small glass of red wine per day (less than 4 oz.)
-Will prolong life significantly by lowering cholesterol.
-The key is: low dose, but regular.
-However, alcoholics should refrain from this approach because this alcohol content could trigger a loss of control.
-For them the old saying counts (as well for those who do not like red wine):” an apple a day keeps the doctor away…” Yes, we now know that it’s the fiber and the bioflavonoids that does the trick.
-A Dutch study of elderly men showed that with the regular intake of the equivalent amount of bioflavonoids found in one apple per day, there were 50% less heart attacks in that group of men than in the control group who did not take the bioflavonoids.
+It must be remembered, researchers found cholesterol lowering phytochemicals in red grapes, red wine, broccoli, apples and many other fruits and vegetables.
+In fact, a small glass of red wine per day (less than 4 oz.) will prolong life significantly by lowering cholesterol.
+The key: low dose, but regular.
+However, This is not for alcoholics, because the alcohol content could trigger a loss of control.
+For them the old saying counts (and for those who do not like red wine):”an apple a day keeps the doctor away…” Yes, we now know that it’s the fiber and the bioflavonoids that do the trick.
+As an illustration, a Dutch study of elderly men showed that with the regular intake of the equivalent number of bioflavonoids found in one apple per day, there were 50% less heart attacks in that group than in the control group who did not take the bioflavonoids.

 d) Garlic, anyone?

-For centuries it was postulated that garlic would prolong life.
-Several well controlled studies have shown now that this in fact is true.
-Garlic lowers blood pressure marginally, lowers LDL cholesterol and has an important anti clotting effect, which in combination will reduce heart attacks and strokes by 40 to 50% when taken regularly.
-I would caution that the anti hypertensive effect is rather mild and would have to be combined with conventional blood pressure medication for people with high blood pressure.
+It must be remembered that for centuries researchers postulated that garlic would prolong life.
+For one thing, several well controlled studies have shown now that this in fact is true.
+With this in mind, garlic lowers blood pressure marginally, lowers LDL cholesterol and has an important anti clotting effect, which in combination will reduce heart attacks and strokes by 40 to 50% when taken regularly.
+I would caution that the anti hypertensive effect is rather mild and would have to be combined with conventional blood pressure medication for people who have high blood pressure.

 e) Other vitamins

-Vitamin B3, B6 and B12 have their place in certain metabolic diseases such as for instance mild cases of homocysteinuria.
-Vitamin C has been studied extensively and has use as an antioxidant preventing oxidization of LDL cholesterol, but not every study has been conclusive.
-As a contrast, all studies showed that Vit.
-E consistently demonstrated powerful antioxidant effects .
+Vitamin B3, B6 and B12 have their place in certain metabolic diseases such as for mild cases of homocysteinuria.
+Vitamin C has been studied extensively.
+To point out, it is an antioxidant preventing oxidization of LDL cholesterol.
+Not every study has been conclusive.
+To emphasize, all Vit.
+E studies consistently demonstrated powerful antioxidant effects.
 However, Vit.
-C has other useful effects as it has been shown to prevent many types of cancers.
-As mentioned above vitamin D3 together with vitamin K2 and calcium/magnesium will help to prevent heart attacks and strokes as hardening of the arteries is prevented.
-In a June 2014 study it was noted based on 32 pooled studies with 566,583 men and women over an average of 9 years that mortality was cut by 50% when blood levels were above 30 ng/ml.
+C also prevents many types of cancers.
+As mentioned above vitamin D3 together with vitamin K2 and calcium/magnesium will help to prevent heart attacks and strokes as this prevents hardening of the arteries.
+Another key point, in a June 2014 study regarding vitamin D3 supplementation it was noted in 32 pooled studies with 566,583 men and women over 9 years that mortality was cut by 50% when blood levels were above 30 ng/ml (25-hydroxy vitamin D levels).
 Other studies recommend a target blood level for vitamin D3 of 50 to 80 ng/ml.